slang-group/iloominate/README.md

 Requirements and implementation notes are [in the wiki](https://github.com/mapmeld/homer/wiki).

+## Educational

+iLoominate supports "word lists" and "letter lists" to help writers use letters and words appropriate for students' grade level.
+For example, if a writer types the phrase: "A man a plan a canal Panama" the program will highlight any letters or words which are not on the list.

+Letter lists and word lists are also tested in Arabic and Devanagari scripts.

 ## Technical

 The app must be available online and offline.
 The online portion of the